Posterior Predictive Propensity Scores and $p$-Values: Discussion

 Yes, they did.
 In \citet[][Section 1.3]{Rosenbaum83ps}, they wrote: \begin{quote} To a Bayesian, estimates of these probabilities are posterior predictive probabilities of assignment to treatment $1$ for a unit with vector $x$ of covariates. \end{quote} However, they did not provide any further discussion on the role of the PS in Bayesian causal inference perhaps due to the incoherence with \citet{Rubin78}.
 The existing literature has clearly documented the difficulty of using the PS in standard Bayesian causal inference.
-We argue that a natural approach to incorporate the PS in Bayesian causal inference is the PPP, which can be viewed as the FRT averaged over the posterior predictive distribution of the PS.
+We argue that the PPP is a natural approach to incorporate the PS in Bayesian causal inference.
+Under the model of the strong null hypothesis, it can be viewed as the FRT averaged over the posterior predictive distribution of the PS.

-\acks{Peng Ding thanks the National Science Foundation (\# 1945136) for support, Fan Li for insightful discussion, Zhichao Jiang and Avi Feller for helpful comments. }
+\acks{Peng Ding thanks the National Science Foundation (\# 1945136) for support, Fan Li for insightful discussion, Zhichao Jiang and Avi Feller for helpful comments.
+Tianyu Guo is partially supported by the elite undergraduate training program of School of Mathematical Sciences in Peking University.}

 0.2in